7 Cheese Brands That Use the Lowest Quality Ingredients

 Kraft Parmesan Cheese

 The front of this bottle of dry parmesan cheese states "100% Grated," as if that's a selling point.
 But this grated cheese is made up of parmesan, cellulose powder (yes, wood powder), and potassium sorbate.
-These are some pretty low-quality ingredients that you wouldn't expect to find in any kind of cheese.
+A lawsuit was actually brought against Kraft and others for allegedly deceiving consumers with the "100% Grated" label, but it was tossed out.
+Still, this product certainly contains some low-quality ingredients that you wouldn't expect to find in any kind of cheese.
+Grate real Parmesan cheese for a more authentic and healthier product.